Sokkeldirektoratet

 Calibration of displacement prover

-(2) The base volume of the displacement prover shall be re-calibrated immediately before the measuring system is used at the usage location.
+(2) The base volume of the displacement prover shall be re-calibrated immediately before the measuring system is used at the site.
 Simultaneously, checks shall be made to ensure that there are no leaks in valves or around the displacement medium (ball or piston).
 All detectors shall be sealed following calibration.
 The entire signalling pathway, from each detector to the computer system, shall be checked.

 Section 69.